grbeno/grbeno.github.io/pages/dj_deployment.md

 Create New Project in Heroku

-If heroku does not support the python version which you would like to use in runtime.txt then ignore it (.slugignore) and use the default on the platform.
+If heroku does not support the python version which you would like to use in `runtime.txt` then ignore it (`.slugignore`) and use the default on the platform. _Files and directories listing in slugignore will be ignored by Heroku_.

+**Environment variables**

 Overview > heroku postgres > settings > database credentials.
 Then copy URI to `DATABASE_URL` variable in config vars.